 - Using a utility knife and a ruler or straight edge as guide, trim the excess veneer from all the edges of the stiles.

-- Apply the veneer to the rails of the cabinet so that it overlaps the stiles on both sides.
+Apply the veneer to the rails of the cabinet.
+Make sure it overlaps the stiles on both sides.

 - Clean the cabinet doors and drawer fronts.
 Allow them to dry thoroughly.

-- Sand the surfaces and wipe down with a tack cloth.
+- Lightly sand the surfaces and wipe down with a tack cloth.

 - Allow time to dry thoroughly.